What are Common Benefits in California?

 What is the Claims Process?

 If you have been injured while on-the-job, your first priority is getting adequate medical care.
 You second priority is most likely filing a claim to ensure financial stability as you recover.
-At The Law Offices of George Henderson, one of the most common questions we are asked is "what is the claims process?"
+At The Henderson Work Injury Law Corp, one of the most common questions we are asked is "what is the claims process?"
 Let's take a look at the basic steps for filing a claim.

 Disability Claims Process